udicr/VtkTools4UnstructeredMeshes/README.md

 vtk_utilities.py contains the reading and plotting part and uses the package vtk (https://pypi.org/project/vtk/). unstructered_mesh.py contains the classes which I used as container for caclulating the mlmc solution.

-Plotting Example - vectorfield an concentration :
+Plotting Example - vectorfield and concentration :
 ![Plotting Example](/plot7.png)

 Another more complex Example - multiple timestamps and two levels in comparism :